khaldoun-xyz/altadim/README.md

 ## What's in it?

-The [Contents file](./docs/contents.md) lists what you'll get with Altadim.
+The [Contents file](./docs/contents.md) lists what you'll get with Altadaim.

 ## Error log